-SUMMARY: At the end of February, most of the country is experiencing relative dryness levels that are not higher than average for this time of year.
+SUMMARY: At the end of July, many areas across southern and central England are experiencing relative dryness levels much higher than average for this time of year.
+Eastern Wales and some areas of north eastern England are also experiencing relative dryness levels higher than average.